top of page

 What Is Emotional Dysregulation?

-An individual experiencing emotional dysregulation has emotional responses that are intense, prolonged, or inappropriate to the situation.
 These experiences may lead to significant changes in your mood or emotional lability

 Signs of Emotional Dysregulation